tuctuk2772/soute/README.md

 If you go to Windows -> Package Management -> Package Manager, you should see a search bar where you can find DOTween under My Assets, download and import that into this project to see the code run most effectively.

-If you like this project and coding, and you think I have potential at you company, please reach out!
+If you like this project and coding, and you think I have potential at your company, please reach out!
 My email is tucker.wolfson@gmail.com

 Thanks for your consideration and thanks for taking a look at this!
 	- Tucker